Voter Registration & Elections

 Absentee Ballot Application Request & Procedures

 Absentee ballot application requests are available 90 days before election date.
-Visit the Greenville Town Office to obtain an application.
+Absentee Ballot Application

 There are two different elections held annually.